 Provides purchasing training to staff

-Supplies services to the School Division for complex projects
+Supplies services to the City of Falls Church Public Schools for complex projects

-Over $10,000 but less than $50,000 - Written competition required.
+Over $10,000: Written competition required.

-$50,000 and above - Competitive Sealed Bid or Request for Proposal process required.
+For formal solicitations: Competitive Sealed Bid or Request for Proposal process required.

-All $50,000 or more procurements require use of the "Sealed Competitive Bid" or "Competitive Sealed Proposal" process.
-Choice of process will be determined in accordance with state law, local city Code, and the needs of the City of Falls Church.
+All formal procurements require the use of the Sealed Competitive Bid or Competitive Negotiation process.
+Choice of process will be determined in accordance with state law, local City Code, and the needs of the City of Falls Church.

 A Competitive Sealed Bid is awarded on the basis of the lowest price from a responsive and responsible bidder.
-A Competitive Sealed Proposal is awarded through best value evaluation of a technical and price proposal or through an evaluation of a technical proposal and negotiation of price.
+A Competitive Negotiation Proposal is awarded through best value evaluation of a technical and price proposal or through an evaluation of a technical proposal and negotiation of price.